canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

 This document begins with information on the required hardware and then moves on to a general description of Ubuntu installation, details on how to install and configure MAAS, and how to test your MAAS installation.
-Appendixes cover more esoteric or specialized topics, including how to update the fixed-point-release images, how to add support for i386 (32-bit) images, and how to mirror repositories not configured for mirroring by the main setup procedure.
+Appendixes cover more esoteric or specialized topics, including how to add support for i386 (32-bit) images, and how to mirror repositories not configured for mirroring by the main setup procedure.

 Figure 1 illustrates the overall configuration that this document will help you create.
 This document describes configuration of the Portable